FanatiQS/wireless_atem_camera_control_and_tally/test/README.md

 * Test getting closing connection state (0x04)
 	1. Launch the test client with the flags: --packetDropChanceSend 100 --packetDropStartSend 10
 	2. Wait for client to quit (takes a few seconds)
-	3. Test client should quit with the message "Connection wanted to restart, exiting"
+	3. Test client should quit with the message "Connection is closing, exiting"

 * Test tally states
 	1. Open ATEM Software Control